nairobilug/nairobilug.or.ke/content/ansible-prompt-handlers.md

           - name: Temporarily stop tomcat7
           service: name=tomcat7 state=stopped

 OK so the task file looks great, but did it work ?
 Unfortunately, no!
 Ansible notifications trigger tasks in handlers section to run only at the end of a playbook.
 So I had to come up with a quick fix for this issue.

-### 'Prompt' handlers
+### 'Prompt' Handlers

 My quick fix involved registering a variable in the task that installs tomcat packages i.e. `register: tomcat_installed`, then the next task to stop tomcat service would be executed only if the registered variable has changed i.e. if tomcat7 has been installed - `when: tomcat_installed|changed`.
 Basically, ansible notifications use a similar concept to this.